astubbings/Sprint-Challenge--JavaScript/README.md

-5. Why do we need super() in an extended class? super() behaves like .call and inherits functions of the parent object (the extends object points to the parent object)
+5. Why do we need super() in an extended class? super() behaves like .call and inherits functions of the parent object (the extends object points to the parent object) inheritance accessibility of class objects

 ## Project Set up